 Automation has been the harbinger of the modern era of marketing.
-Even more remarkable is the fact how automation has changed marketing itself.
+Even more remarkable is the fact of how automation has changed marketing itself.

 Technically, marketing automation software is any software that lets you automate any tedious manual tasks.
 However, there are several sub-categories.